aschneiderman/talon-notes/talon-for-dragon-users.md

 Say Some Words
 - dictation mode, command mode
 - say/phrase ___, word <a-word>
+- dictation mode: scratch that, press for keys

 format some words:
-- formatted title my little pony
+-  title my little pony
-- formatted string, camel, snake (underscores), smash ( no space)
+-  string, camel, snake (underscores), smash ( no space)
 - select that, format selection title
 - cap Apple,   cap That
 - block or <language> block for creating a new md code block